-The Workbench Scripting Shell features the Files, Globals, Classes and Modules tabs, in addition to the main Shell tab.
+The Workbench Scripting Shell features the Files, Globals, Classes, Modules, and Notifications tabs, in addition to the main Shell tab.

-Lists folders and files for user-defined (custom) script files.
-The categories are User Scripts, User Modules, and User Libraries.
+The Files tab lists folders and files for user-defined (custom) script files.
+The file-browser categories are User Scripts, User Modules, and User Libraries, as the following figure shows.

-At the top of the window is a list that is used to select the starting point, or root, of the GRT Globals tree displayed beneath it.
+At the top of the window is a list that is used to select the starting point, or root, of the GRT Globals tree displayed beneath it (see the following figure).
 By default, this starting point is the root of the tree, that is, '/'.
 You can expand or collapse the GRT Globals tree as desired.
 The GRT Globals tree is the structure in which MySQL Workbench stores document data.
 Clicking any item results in its name and value being displayed in the panel below the tree.

 class is a user-defined data type formed by